Kobyzewicz family: History

-His son, Josef Kobyzewicz-Krynicki, was the vogt of Kiev in 1633–1641.
-He acquired three significant privileges for Kiev: the free trade, the right to elect the vogt, liberation from the trial by the voivode and the establishment of the trial by the vogt.
-His younger brother, Andrzei, was the vogt of Kiev in 1644–1651.
+His son, Josef Kobyzewicz-Krynicki, was the vogt of Kyiv in 1633–1641.
+He acquired three significant privileges for Kyiv: the free trade, the right to elect the vogt, liberation from the trial by the voivode and the establishment of the trial by the vogt.
+His younger brother, Andrzei, was the vogt of Kyiv in 1644–1651.
 As the vogt, he had to persecute those suspected in collaboration with the Cossacks.
 As a result, he was threatened his office and even his life.
 In 1651 he abandoned the city with Hetman Janusz Radziwill.

-In 1652 the widow of Fyodor Kobyzewicz-Krynicki, Anna Sadkowska-Krynicka (daughter of Wacław (Stanisław) Sadkowski, Greek-Catholic (Uniat) suffragan bishop of Kiev in 1616 - 1626), escaped from Basan to Volhynia with her children.
+In 1652 the widow of Fyodor Kobyzewicz-Krynicki, Anna Sadkowska-Krynicka (daughter of Wacław (Stanisław) Sadkowski, Greek-Catholic (Uniat) suffragan bishop of Kyiv in 1616 - 1626), escaped from Basan to Volhynia with her children.
 On their way their train was robbed by a Cossack gang of 500 men.
 The Cossacks killed their servants and stole all the values and property documents.
-However, later, Hetman Ivan Vygovski returned 'the Basan castle and the volost' to the family.
+However, later, Hetman Ivan Vyhovsky returned 'the Basan castle and the volost' to the family.